SuchithraChalapathii/SDP_BU21EECE0100426/PCB WORKSHOP/README.md

 Tinkercad is a beginner-friendly, web-based application for creating 3D designs, electronics simulations, and code blocks.
 It provides a virtual environment to design and simulate circuits without needing physical components, making it ideal for prototyping and learning.
 Users can create simple circuits using a drag-and-drop interface, simulating the behavior of the circuit before moving to the PCB design stage.

-Steps in Tinkercad:Create a Circuit, Simulate the Circuit, Export the Design.
+Steps in Tinkercad: Create a Circuit, Simulate the Circuit, Export the Design.

 EasyEDA is an online PCB design tool that offers more advanced features for creating professional-grade PCBs.
 It allows users to import schematics, design multilayer PCBs, and generate Gerber files for manufacturing.